edgedb/edgedb/docs/stdlib/numbers.rst

         db> select 37 // 11;
         {3}

-    Regular division, floor division and :eql:op:`%<mod>` operations are related in the following way: ``A // B  =  (A - (A % B)) / B``.
+    Regular division, floor division, and :eql:op:`%<mod>` operations are related in the following way: ``A // B  =  (A - (A % B)) / B``.